SherG/cool-iron/blog/amazon-department-stores.md

 Is Shouraboura is involved in this project?
 Perhaps Amazon bought her intellectual property and tech.

 If not, maybe they should consider it.
-Amazon has an invaluable assets in their recommendation engine and massive customer purchase histories.
+Amazon's recommendation engine, massive customer purchase histories, and continual testing regimen are valuable assets.
 But Shouraboura has already bridged the digital and physical retail apparel space successfully, using her proprietary mix of mobile tech, IoT, and robotics to solve key customer problems and unlock new value.

-One thing's for sure: everything described in the article was done a decade ago.
+One thing's for sure: everything described in the article was in place a decade ago.

-And since then Shouraboura has deployed her concepts to successfully transform shopping experiences at Macy's and other top retailers.
+Hointer's beta stores functioned as innovation labs and proof-of-concept.
+So it's not surprising that since Hointer's launch Shouraboura has deployed her concepts to successfully transform shopping experiences at Macy's and other top retailers.

 ### Related